 This is an easy one.
-As beautiful and exciting Chiang Mai is, it can’t compare to Bangkok when it comes to entertainment.
+As beautiful and exciting as Chiang Mai is, it can’t compare to Bangkok when it comes to entertainment.
 If there’s such a thing as “the entertainment capital of Asia”, it has to be Bangkok.
-Here, you can find anything from sky bars, unique shopping opportunities, through beautiful temples and historic sites, cinemas, and adventure parks to exciting bars, casinos, and even ladyboy shows.
+Here, you can find anything from sky bars, and unique shopping opportunities, through beautiful temples and historic sites, cinemas, and adventure parks to exciting bars, casinos, and even ladyboy shows.

 Winner: Without a doubt, Bangkok